Kwiziq community member

 but then the example for en train is je suis en train de jouer - why does the form of play change?

-This relates to:Conjugate être (je suis, tu es, vous êtes) in Le Présent (present tense) -
+This question relates to:French lesson "Conjugate être (je suis, tu es, vous êtes) in Le Présent (present tense)"

 Kwiziq language super star